IsmailAlamir/jorism-front/README.md

 ## Overview
- building a tourism website  that user can see best Tourist Attractions in Jordan.
+ building a front endd tourism website that user can see best Tourist Attractions in Jordan.

 ## Getting Started